MariaDB Backups Overview for SQL Server Users

 mysqldump allows to dump all databases, a single database, or a set of tables from a database.
 It is even possible to specify a

 WHERE clause, which under certain circumstances allows to obtain incremental dumps.

-For consistency reasons, when using the default storage engine InnoDB, it is important to use the
+For consistency reasons, it is important to use the

 --single-transaction option.
 This will read all data in a single transaction.
 It's important however to understand that long transactions may have a big impact on performance.